 Today you will be heading towards your next campsite at Thakur Kuan through some challenging terrain.
 Although it starts with some relieving descents, you will be crossing the Parvati river a few times, trek over some rocky trails and cross a precarious bridge that makes the journey longer and a tad more difficult in rainy conditions.
 Overnight in tents.

 Today you will head towards your next campsite at beautiful Mantalai lake through a relatively shorter and easier trekking trail.
-You journey will be filled with fun interspersed rivulet crossings, forests, meadows and vast fields of colourful flowers.
+Your journey will be filled with fun interspersed rivulet crossings, forests, meadows and vast fields of colourful flowers.
 Once you reach Mantalai, you will be camping in tents.

 Today could be one of your most memorable days of the trek.
-You will enjoy doing nothing but rest and refresh and explore the surreal surroundings of the Mantalai Lake.
+You will enjoy doing nothing but rest and refresh and explore the surreal surroundings of Mantalai Lake.
 You will be surrounded by scenery seemingly fictional.
-Horses grazing, flower carpets as far as the eyes could see, a mirage like lake formed out of glacial waters, big boulders double up as front row seats to enjoy this magnificent view surrounded by snowy peaks.
+Horses grazing, flower carpets as far as the eyes could see, a mirage-like lake formed out of glacial waters, big boulders double up as front row seats to enjoy this magnificent view surrounded by snowy peaks.
 Overnight in tents here.

 Today you will say goodbye to this surreal paradise and start your climb towards the Parvati base camp on your way to the summit peak.
 The terrain changes from greens to rusty and rocky trails pushing you uphill crossing rivers till you reach green meadows again towards your next campsite.